zgompert/TimemaFusion/README.md

 I calculated Fst for each SNP and summarized Fst at the linkage group level (for the old *T. cristinae* LGs from the melanic genome).
 See [hostFst.R](hostFst.R).
 The signal for *T. knulli* RW vs C is clear (elevated Fst on LG 11).
 Nothing else really stands out, except a weaker signal on LG 8 likely associated with color in *T. californicum*.

-## Alignment, variant calling and filtering for GBS data
+## Alignment, variant calling and filtering for GBS data: Redwood data sets

 * **rw_plus** data set; includes *T. knulli* and *T. petita*.